9x6/TUoS-MALDI-practical/metaboanalyst.md

   1. Access [MetaboAnalyst](https://www.metaboanalyst.ca).
 Under 'Please cite' there are useful resources if you ever need to dive deeper into the tools.
 If you use metaboanalyst in published work, please cite one ore more of these publications (depending on relevance).
 At the bottom of the page there's a summary of what analyses can be done in metaboanalyst.
 When you're ready to start, follow the link at the top of top of the page labeled '[>> Click here to start<<](https://www.metaboanalyst.ca/MetaboAnalyst/ModuleView.xhtml)'.
   2. From the circle of tools select 'Statistical Analysis'
   3. Under item 1, choose Data type: Peak intensity table, samples in rows (unpaired).
 Select the file 'Intensities.csv' from your project directory via the 'Data file: choose file' button.
 Finally, click the 'submit' button to the right.
+If for some reason you don't have access to the peak intensity table, download a spare copy [here](intensities.csv).
   4. Next you'll be presented with a **Data Integrity Check**.
 If all is well there will be no missing values, though there may be a warning about an empty row (which we ignore).
 As there are no missing values, skip to the next section.
   5. **Data Filtering**.
 The text above the tool outlines a number of different reasons why a variable may be non informative.
 We've performed some filtering of peaks that weren't very reproducible, but we haven't filtered any that have nearly identical intensities in all samples.
 IQR filtering will do that for us.
   6. **Normalization** What types of normalisation and transformation have we already performed?